Sigmha/Portfolio/my-site/content/_index.md

 Hi !

-I'm Arthur Chan-Lock, a simulation ingeneer student.
+I'm Arthur Chan-Lock, a simulation ingeneering student.

 I am a student at SeaTech Engineering School, currently seeking a 16-week engineering internship from June to August.